-An investment analysis will be conducted for the proposed project activity in order to compare the scenario where the open lagoon would be readjusted to the current slaughtering scenario due to the increase of 163 % to the project activity scenario.
-The Net Present Value (NPV) was calculated and compared between both scenarios this clearly demonstrates that the value that would have been invested in the readjustment of the open lagoon treatment system to the current slaughtering scenario would be much lower than the invested in the aerobic system as detailed in Sub-step 2b.
+An investment analysis will be conducted for the proposed project activity in order to compare the scenario where the open lagoons would be readjusted to the slaughtering scenario of 2,500 heads of cattle per day due to the increase of 163 % to the project activity scenario.
+The Net Present Value (NPV) was calculated and compared between both scenarios this clearly demonstrates that the value that would have been invested in the readjustment of the open lagoon treatment system to the slaughtering figure of 2,500 heads of cattle per day equivalent to an increase of 163% compared to the current slaughtering figure would be much lower than the invested in the aerobic system as detailed in Sub-step 2b.